SaaS MVP definition

 An MVP helps you learn what your audience thinks of your SaaS early on, making it invaluable for smaller startups with limited resources.
 But a successful MVP requires thorough market research and planning.
 So, to make the process simpler and avoid bottlenecks, we divided it into the following steps.

-1. Identify the target audience
+1. Identify the Target Audience

-Creating a solution for a problem that doesn’t exist is a fatal flaw of many SaaS startups.
-That’s why, before committing to development, you should create a detailed customer persona.
+Before committing to development, you should create a detailed customer persona.
 To do this, try answering the following questions:

 • Who is your customer?